Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Proof of the upper bound on the risk

-The proof of \Cref{thm:upper}, provided below, relies on repeated use of the triangle inequality, the minimization property of \LIPERM1, as well as on exploiting Lipschitz continuity assumptions, and using the dual formulation of the Wasserstein-$1$ distance.
+The proof of \Cref{thm:upper}, provided below, relies on repeated use of the triangle inequality, the near-minimization property of \ref{LIPERMe}, as well as on exploiting Lipschitz continuity assumptions.
 The final bound is derived by combining these inequalities with the approximation bound in the Wasserstein-$1$ distance of the uniform distribution by its empirical counterpart.

-This result demonstrates that under mild assumptions, the generator trained by \LIPERM1 achieves the optimal rate for any choice of $\lambda$.
+This result demonstrates that under mild assumptions, the generator trained by \ref{LIPERMe} achieves the optimal rate for any choice of $\lambda$.
 Therefore, there is flexibility in selecting $\lambda$ to enforce dissimilarity with the training examples without compromising accuracy.